Non-local imprints of gravity on quantum theory: QM in Hilbert space with hard momentum cutoff

 \subsection{Classical limit}

 By using the momentum operator, one can write the Eq.\eqref{hermitisch1} as

 In the case of Eq.\eqref{hermitisch2} one obtains

 In the classical regime, when the momentum and position operators commute, the potentials in both cases get modified as follows where $\theta$ is a Heaviside function.
 Thus, the classical motion with $|p| > \text{\ss}$ becomes essentially free.
 Basically the same result is obtained in section \ref{klasika}.
 If one applies the Eq.\eqref{erste} in which either Eq.\eqref{hermitisch1} or Eq.\eqref{hermitisch2} is used for the potential term, then the classical limit will be represented by a modified Hamiltonian In both cases the result seems obviously incompatible with the reality.
 This so called "Soccer-ball problem" is common to many quantum-gravity inspired modifications of quantum mechanics \cite{Sabina}, and, perhaps, indicates non-triviality of considering multi-particle states and corresponding macroscopic bodies in such theories \cite{Quesne,Tkachuk}.
+Therefore, perhaps ``composition law problem" would be more appropriate terminology.
+Relativity brings another twist in this composition law problem \cite{7A,7B,7C,7D}, which, in our oppinion, is currently far from a final resolution.